Back to All Events

 Come by just for cocktails or stay on for dinner as the moonlight dances across the waves.
-If you are interested in dining, we recommend arranging for advance reservations.
+If you are interested in dining at Terrazza at Casa Del Mar, we strongly recommend arranging for advance reservations.

 Vintage fashion admired, but not required.
 Most attendees wear cocktail or vintage inspired attire.
 Some venues have a dress code.